 Planning and deploying a 1:1 program for the second-largest school district in the country, serving 650,000 students, is an amazing feat.
 But it’s also not without challenges.
 LAUSD’s Rasheed Khan and Rick Hassler shared their Common Core Technology Project: the largest one-to-one mobile device rollout in the country.

 We’re proud to be in partnership with Common Sense Education to celebrate the Second Annual Digital Citizenship Week – October 19-25.
 Join us to shine a spotlight on the importance of helping kids learn how to create safe, responsible digital lives.
-Check out these resources and learn how Common Sense Education’s whole-community approach engages everyone — from educators and students to parents, district officials, and community leaders.
-Every day, your… read more →
+Check out these resources and learn how Common Sense Education’s whole-community approach engages everyone… read more →

 From text messaging, to social media, to online gaming, Connecting Families encourages and supports rich and relevant community conversations about kids’ digital lives throughout the school year.
 Connecting Families resources allow you to bring these important conversations to your school, but they take the pressure off of you to be an expert.
 Common Sense Education has done the research, the prep work, and the field-testing, giving you the best tips and content.